How To Fix Lagging In Windows 8.1

 - If a new driver is found, the driver will be installed for you.
 Do this for all devices whose drivers you want to upgrade.

 This might seem a little tedious because it is tedious.
 But you can also use driver utilities like DriverDoc to make the job easier.
-This software will find and install the driver for you and it automatically detects new available device drivers as well.
+This software will find and install the driver for you and it automatically detects newly available device drivers as well.

 Registry Optimization In Windows 8.1

-When you upgrade from Windows 8 to Windows 8.1 its not just a small update, its actually a major upgrade of your Windows operating system.
+When you upgrade from Windows 8 to Windows 8.1 it’s not just a small update, it’s actually a major upgrade of your Windows operating system.
 Windows upgrades have a history of being a bit problematic.
-Usually a clean install is the best option.
+Usually, a clean install is the best option.
 You should use a trusted registry optimizer tool to take care of various PC errors and registry problems for you.
 It is general practice to make a system restore point when you scan your computer with a registry optimizer for the first time.